mouhamaddev/ShopLens-Alpha/README.md

 # ShopLens-Alpha

 ShopLens-Alpha is an image search engine and shopping API tool that allows users to search for products using their camera.
-This repository combines two approaches to find products: image comparison and image labeling/tagging.
+This project combines two approaches to find products: image comparison and image labeling/tagging.

 ## Table of Contents